Prak2210/RenderLogs/README.md

 ### Objective
-A service which read an internally stored log file on the startup.
-Once started, it needs to have a REST endpoint where it should render the data.
+A service which reads an internally stored log file on the startup.
+Once started, it renders the data on a REST endpoint.

 # Render Logs from internal resource to the server
 Java (**openjdk@11**) Spring Boot based Application which has following features based on requirements: